Built-in Tools

 FileReadTool

 Read local files from disk.
+Pass base_dir to sandbox reads to a specific directory.

 from synapsekit import FileReadTool